OBiLab/NGSEvolBio/Projects/01-Project-01_sum.md

 admixture  tiny_c.bed 2
 ```
-> ADMIXTURE take as input only two parameters: the path to the input file and the number of clusters (K) in which  we believe our population is subdivided, in this case K=2
+> ADMIXTURE takes as input only two parameters: the path to the input file and the number of clusters (K) in which  we believe our population is subdivided, in this case K=2

 If all works fine, there will be two new files in your data folder: